rcoca/Coding-Prototypes/README.md

  * [groupAnagrams](https://leetcode.com/problems/group-anagrams)
  * [trapRainWater](https://leetcode.com/problems/trapping-rain-water/)
  * rulesLang: a parser for a rules language - based on boost::spirit::qi. used to compile to neural nets
+ * kvFilesystemBackedDB: a filesystem backed db.
+It will cache through filesystem cache.